 The CLEI Center of Keratoconus was founded in 2002 by Dr. Peter Hersh.
 A graduate of Princeton University, Johns Hopkins Medical School, and Ophthalmology Residency and Fellowship in corneal surgery at Harvard Medical School, Dr. Hersh envisioned a subspecialty center devoted to all aspects of keratoconus care.

-The Center provides keratoconus patients with state-of-the-art keratoconus diagnosis, therapeutic care, subspecialty contact lens care, and the complete range of surgical treatments.
+Now joined by Dr. Steven Greenstein and Dr. John Gelles, the Center provides keratoconus patients with state-of-the-art keratoconus diagnostic and analysis technique, therapeutic care, subspecialty contact lenses of numerous customized designs, and the complete range of surgical procedures.
 At CLEI, keratoconus patients candidates undergo a comprehensive and lengthy evaluation using all the newest state-of-the-art technologies.

 Using this evaluation, your individual needs can be matched to the proper treatment – our goal to optimize results and achieve a good, long-term stable vision.
 In addition to clinical care, the CLEI Center for Keratoconus at the forefront of research and innovation in keratoconus treatment.